kgruiz/PythonPotrace/Docs/COutline.md

 ```c
 static void calc_dimensions(imginfo_t *imginfo, potrace_path_t *plist);
 ```
-Calculates the dimensions of the output image and applies coordinate transformations.
+Calculates the dimensions of the output based on command line and image dimensions, and optionally, based on the actual image outline.
-- `imginfo`: `imginfo_t *`, Image information to populate.
+- `imginfo`: `imginfo_t *`, the struct to output transformation information to.
-- `plist`: `potrace_path_t *`, A list of path objects.
+- `plist`: `potrace_path_t *`, List of paths

 ### Input/Output
 #### `process_file`
 ```c
 static void process_file(backend_t *b, const char *infile, const char *outfile, FILE *fin, FILE *fout);
 ```
-Processes a single input file or stdin, and outputs data to a file, using a provided backend, including error handling.
+Processes a single file, containing one or more images, or stdin, performing tracing and writing the output to a file.
 - `b`: `backend_t *`, The backend to use for output.
 - `infile`: `const char *`, The name of the input file.
 - `outfile`: `const char *`, The name of the output file.